 Assistant Professor, Economics

-Dr. Billur Aksoy joined RPI in 2019.
-She received her PhD in Economics from Texas A&M University in 2019, her MS in Economics in 2011 from the University of Southampton in the U.K., and her BA in Economics in 2010 from Ankara University in Turkey.
+I joined RPI in 2019.
+I received my PhD in Economics from Texas A&M University in 2019, my MS in Economics in 2011 from the University of Southampton in the U.K., and my BA in Economics in 2010 from Ankara University in Turkey.

-Dr. Aksoy is a behavioral and experimental economist.
-She studies how identity and social preferences interact with economic decisions.
-She is also interested in understanding human interaction with technology and technology’s impacts on educational and economic outcomes.
+I am a behavioral and experimental economist.
+I study how identity and social preferences interact with economic decisions.
+I am also interested in understanding human interaction with technology and technology’s impacts on educational and economic outcomes.

 PhD in Economics, Texas A&M University